 These easy 5 ingredient vegan black bean chocolate fudge brownies are made in 10 minutes and require no baking.
-Bite sized high protein and fiber snack to satisfy your chocolate cravings.
+Bite sized to satisfy your chocolate cravings.

 Why you'll love these no bake fudgy brownies

 - Only 10 minutes to put together these naturally sweetened, gluten free, grain free, dairy free, vegan one bite snacks.

 - A sweet treat with natural sweetener and black beans that taste like traditional brownies.
 These raw brownie bites are are made with simple ingredients.
 A great way to treat yourself.

 - They don't taste like black beans at all, more like baked fudge brownies that satisfy your sweet tooth without the guilt!

 - They're a fudgy, chocolaty, decadent guilt-free dessert.